Nexa99/Insurance-Claim-Case-Study-/README.md

 # Insurance-Claim-Case-Study-

-This repository contains data cleaning and analysis of Insurance Claim Dataset using Python.
+This repository contains data cleaning ,data analysis and hypothesis testing of **Insurance Claim Dataset Using Python**.